emulsify-ds/.github/profile/README.md

 - [Emulsify CLI](https://github.com/emulsify-ds/emulsify-cli) is the command line interface for Emulsify.
 - [Emulsify Drupal](https://github.com/emulsify-ds/emulsify-drupal) is a Storybook development + Webpack Build + Drupal theme.
 - [Emulsify WordPress](https://github.com/emulsify-ds/emulsify-wordpress-theme) is the Emulsify WordPress Theme.
-- [Compound](https://github.com/emulsify-ds/compound) is the default Emulsify system of components.
+- [Compound](https://github.com/emulsify-ds/compound) is the default component collection for Emulsify.
 - [Emulsify UI Kit](https://github.com/emulsify-ds/emulsify-ui-kit) are components that are connected to Figma with Design Tokens.